MoniMurray/shopping-list/README.md

 - A User wants response messages to their actions, sucessful or unsuccessful.

-An image of the finished site generated from [Amiresponsive](https://ui.dev/amiresponsive?url=https://8000-monimurray-shoppinglist-wasy52ssiii.ws-eu93.gitpod.io/).
+An image of the finished site generated from [Amiresponsive](https://ui.dev/amiresponsive?url=https://8000-monimurray-shoppinglist-wasy52ssiii.ws-eu93.gitpod.io/) which displays the application at four screen size breakpoints.

 ![Amiresponsive](static/images/screenshots/amiresponsive_screenshot.png)